Offshore drilling injury: How the Jones Act can help

 - Have lost wages or the ability to earn wages

 In case studies done by the Cedar River Group determined that workers who are covered under the Jones Act “would be trading off the opportunity for larger total benefits under the Jones Act/GML when they are seriously injured and can show negligence.”
 The Jones Act holds maritime industries to a high safety standard and forces them to make fiscal decisions in order to protect and compensate their employees.

 This year there have been claims for offshore drilling accidents, fires and explosions, safety discrepancies, shipping collisions, and negligence.
 It is important to remember that your employer cannot fire you without consequence for filing a Jones Act claim.
 If you are terminated for filing a Jones Act claim, your employer is then left vulnerable to wrongful discharge claims as well.
 Companies with their economic interests in mind will try to intimidate, threaten, and prevent you from filing claims against their negligence, but it is important to remember you are protected.

 How exactly am I covered under the Jones Act?

 Knowing the criteria for filing a Jones Act claim is equally as important.
 There are some instances in which an offshore drilling incident may not be covered.
 It is required that the party involved must be defined as a “seaman,” or somebody who is “contributing to the purpose or mission of a vessel.”
 In order to file a claim, you must meet these criteria in addition to experiencing an unsafe work environment or act of negligence.

 If you do not fall under the protection of the Jones Act, don’t worry.
 You may still be covered by other maritime laws.
 One of these laws is the Harbor Workers Compensation Act.
-To find out if you are able to claim compensation from either the Jones Act or Workers Compensation Act, you can contact the Hood National Law Group at 1-800-214-1010.
+To find out if you are able to claim compensation from either the Jones Act or Workers Compensation Act, you can contact National Injury Help at 1-800-214-1010.

 Hurt in an offshore or onshore accident – Get the cash you deserve: